fonchaves/fastfeet-backend/STEPS.md

 95. Create `OrderController.show` method to show only orders delivered of an deliveryman

 96. Create `OrderController.store` method to permit deliveryman to start a delivery

+97. Create `OrderController.update` method to permit deliveryman to end a delivery

+98. Create a new migration of delivery_problems
+    `yarn sequelize migration:create --name=create-delivery_problems`

+99. Run migration via CLI to migrate fields to database `yarn sequelize db:migrate`

+100. Create group of routes to register a `delivery_problem` in `routes.js`

+101. Create file `app/controllers/DeliveryProblemController.js` to make control of delivery problems.

+102. Create a model of DeliveryProblem in `app/models/DeliveryProblem.js` and import in `DeliveryProblemController`

+103. Add model `DeliveryProblem` to initiate in list of models `src/database/index.js`

+104. Create method `DeliveryProblem.store` to register a problem of delivery

+105. Create method `DeliveryProblem.index` to return all problems registered

+106. Create method `DeliveryProblem.show` to return a especific problem of delivery

+107. Create method `DeliveryProblem.delete` to delete a especific problem of delivery